Smoking and Tobacco Cessation Programs

 Your First Appointment

-To give you the best chance of success, we need to get to know you and find out why you use tobacco -- whether it's to manage stress, because of physical dependence, or a host of other reasons.
-We'll also ask about what's prompted you to make a change; perhaps it’s your health, finances, or family.
-That’s why your first appointment includes meeting with a doctor.
-He or she will perform a physical exam, review your medical history, and talk with you about any previous attempts to quit.
+To give you the best chance of success, we need to get to know you and find out why you use tobacco -- whether it's to manage stress, because of physical dependence, or for other reasons.
+We will also ask about what's prompted you to make a change; perhaps it’s your health, finances, or family.
+That’s why your first appointment -- which can take place in our offices or virtually -- includes meeting with a doctor.
+Your provider will get to know you, review your medical history, and talk with you about any previous attempts to quit.

 Carbon Monoxide Breath Test